On the isoperimetric and isodiametric inequalities and the minimisation of eigenvalues of the Laplacian: Mixed boundary conditions

-Now we have existence of optimisers, we show that any such sequence of optimal domains is non-degenerate.
-Observe that and dividing through by $k^{2/d}$ and taking the limsup Hence, the sequence of minimisers is non-degenerate.
-Now the only moot point to cover is that any accumulation point of the sequence $\Omega_{k}^{*}$, possibly up to translations of elements of the sequence, is indeed a solution to isoperimetric problem over $\O_{d,L}$.
-Knowing the non-degeneracy, by Proposition \ref{prop:Hausdorff_compactness}, up to a sequence of translations, the $\Omega_{k}^{*}$ lie inside a compact set.
-Hence, there is a convergence subsequence, up to translating elements of the sequence, converging to some $\Omega \in \O_{d,L}$ as $j\to +\infty$.
-By Theorem \ref{thm:generalised_Weyl_law} we see that using Dirichlet-Neumann bracketing.
-Now if $\Omega$ is not a solution to the isoperimetric problem then we see that this would violate the optimality of the sequence $\Omega_{k}^{*}$.
-Moreover, $\Omega$ is necessarily symmetric about the hyperplane $\lbrace x_{d}=0\rbrace$, up to a translation, by our previous discussion. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:Zaremba_surface_measure}] With our previous results in hand, we now follow the outline of the proof of Theorem 1.1 in \cite{Bucur-Freitas-2013} to prove Theorem \ref{thm:Zaremba_surface_measure}.
+We already know the existence of minimisers to \eqref{eq:Zaremba_perim_problem} from Lemma \ref{lem:existence}.
+Let $\Omega_{k}^{*}$ be any sequence of minimisers to \eqref{eq:Zaremba_perim_problem} and let $\Omega \in \O_{d,L}$ with $|\partial\Omega| =1$ be fixed.
+Using Lemma \ref{lem:projection_perim_ineq} and Theorem \ref{thm:Li-Yau}, taking $\alpha = 1/2d$, we see that Then observe that and dividing through by $k^{2/d}$ and taking the limsup Hence, the sequence of minimisers is non-degenerate.
+Now the only moot point to cover is that any accumulation point of the sequence $\Omega_{k}^{*}$, possibly up to translations of elements of the sequence, is indeed a solution to the isoperimetric problem over $\O_{d,L}$.
+Knowing the non-degeneracy, by Blaschke's selection theorem, Lemma \ref{lem:Odl_closed} and the inequalities on p.
+146 of \cite{van-den-Berg-2015}, up to a sequence of translations, the $\Omega_{k}^{*}$ lie inside a sequentially compact subcollection of $\mathcal{O}_{d,L}$.
+Hence, there is a convergent subsequence $\Omega_{k_{j}}^{*}$, up to translating elements of the sequence, converging to some $\Omega_{\infty} \in \O_{d,L}$ as $j\to +\infty$.
+By Theorem \ref{thm:generalised_Weyl_law} we see that using Dirichlet-Neumann bracketing i.e. $\mu_{k}(\Omega) \leq \zeta_{k}(\Omega) \leq \lambda_{k}(\Omega)$ for $\Omega \in \mathcal{O}_{d,L}$.
+Now if $\Omega_{\infty}$ is not a solution to the isoperimetric problem then we see that this would violate the optimality of the sequence $\Omega_{k}^{*}$.
+Moreover, $\Omega_{\infty}$ is necessarily symmetric about the hyperplane $\lbrace x_{d}=0\rbrace$, up to a translation, by our previous discussion. \end{proof}

 The proof of Theorem \ref{thm:Zaremba_diamater} follows entirely analogously to the proof of Theorem \ref{thm:Zaremba_surface_measure} by noting that the condition $\diam(\Omega) =1$ implies that $|\wp(\Omega)| \leq 2^{-(d-1)} \omega_{d-1}$ via the $(d-1)$-dimensional isodiametric inequality.